docker/docs/engine/tutorials/dockerimages.md

 the instruction inside that container and then commits that change - just like the `docker commit` work flow you saw earlier.
-When all the instructions have executed you're left with the `97feabe5d2ed` image (also helpfully tagged as `ouruser/sinatra:v2`) and all intermediate containers will get removed to clean things up.
+When all the instructions have executed you're left with the `97feabe5d2ed` image (also helpfuly tagged as `ouruser/sinatra:v2`) and all intermediate containers will get removed to clean things up.

 > **Note:**